JMB-Scripts/Michaelis-Menten/README.md

    /!\ For the first run be patient, the embeded matplotlib needs to compile and it takes sometimes /!\.

-6. Stand-alone versions are here for the old v3.5 the 5.0are coming:
+6. Stand-alone versions are here for the old v3.5 (new v5.0 are coming):

 => For Mac :